leslysandra/code-review-example/README.md

 # code-review-example
-Example of a code review
+Example of a code review for code inspector